Linerre/Arch/README.md

 ## Note
 I'm considering shifting from Arch to Artix.
 This repo is likely to be deprecated, though the content might still be useful.

+## Updates
+June 26, 2020
+If you happen to find this, I'm glad that you, probably like me, decided to dive into the world of Linux and especially, the Arch.
+Arch switched to `systemd` as its init a few years ago.
+This I have to admit is NOT a big deal at all to a beginner like me.
+But `systemd` is also big in size, so I decided to start with other lightweight init systems such as `runit` and `openrc`, perhaps `s6` in the future.

+Yes, you may have guesses it, I switched to [Artix](https://artixlinux.org/).
+Although I changed my distro a little bit, it is still Arch-based.
+Indeed, I referred to Arch Wiki a lot when installing and configuring.
+I'm thinking to annotate the installation guide of both Arch and Artix, but it depends on how much time I have for this.

+Anyway, minor, slow updates will be submitted to this repo from time to time.
+I really hope the content would be (a bit) helpful to whoever is reading it.

 ## Work in Progress
 This repo, *a work in progress*, holds my notes (in the `Notes` dir) about installing and configurating my Arch Linux.
 The notes have been divided into sections corresponding to the stages during my Arch journey:
 1. [Installation in general](https://github.com/Linerre/Arch/blob/master/Notes/00-installation.md)